aydnzn/Introduction-to-Image-Processing/README.md

 - **./Homework6**: This assignment explores various morphological operations and aims to understand their impact on different image structures.

-- **./Homework7 (EE475 Compression Lab)**: A practical examination of diverse compression algorithms and their implications on image quality.
+- **./Homework7 (Compression Lab)**: A practical examination of diverse compression algorithms and their implications on image quality.

 - **./Project Cityscape Image Processing**: This project utilizes the Place Pulse II dataset to create a binary classification task based on the safety score label.
 The repository comprises the project's code, model, and outcomes.